- MMasters Available

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Engineering Technology program does not lead to professional licensure.
+The master of technology management in engineering technology program does not lead to professional licensure.